eAybars/graphdb-benchmark/README.md

 ### Notes
 * <a name="F1">[1]</a>: Kubernetes deployments based on [BM/Scalable-Cassandra-deployment-on-Kubernetes](https://github.com/IBM/Scalable-Cassandra-deployment-on-Kubernetes)
 * <a name="F2">[2]</a>: Kubernetes deployments based on [pires/kubernetes-elasticsearch-cluster](https://github.com/pires/kubernetes-elasticsearch-cluster)
-* <a name="F3">[3]</a>: Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering
+* <a name="F3">[3]</a>: R. He, J. McAuley.
+Modeling the visual evolution of fashion trends with one-class collaborative filtering.
-                            R. He, J. McAuley
 WWW, 2016
+                        J. McAuley, C. Targett, J. Shi, A. van den Hengel.
+Image-based recommendations on styles and substitutes.
+SIGIR, 2015